yasharAyari/smallSelector/README.md

 ------------------------------------------------
 <a name="api-find"></a>
 ### $().find(Dom element | selector)
-find given Dom object inside the target element and return array of finded Dom object.
+Find given Dom object inside the target element and return array of finded Dom object.

 ```js